 - Evaluate the role of nutrition and lifestyle factors in the development of key chronic diseases, including Metabolic Syndrome, Autoimmune conditions and Chronic Fatigue Syndrome

-Year 3: Our Level 6 (UK) Diploma in Personalised Nutrition and Therapeutics.
-The objective of this year is to critically evaluate the role of nutrition and lifestyle in the management of chronic disease.
+Nutritional Therapy Year 2: The objective of this year is to critically evaluate the role of nutrition and lifestyle in the management of chronic disease.
 It will focus specifically on personalised nutrition and lifestyle interventions and explore the Functional Medicine model as a means of applying these principles to practice.
+Includes fortnightly live webinars.

 - Examine evidence based strategies for managing chronic disease, with a specific focus on Functional Medicine interventions